moyano83/High-Performance-Spark/README.md

 #### Noisy cluster considerations
 The clusters with a high volume of unpredictable traffic (called noisy clusters) are particularly suitable for checkpointing and multiple storage copies, this is particularly true for expensive wide transformations.
-Spark uses FIFO to queue jobs, but this can be changed to a fair scheduler which uses round robin to allocate resources to jobs .
+Spark uses FIFO to queue jobs, but this can be changed to a fair scheduler which uses round robin to allocate resources to jobs.
 It is also possible to configure pools with different weights to allocate resources.
 Caching does not prevent accumulators to double count a value if the RDD has to be recomputed as the executor might fail entirely.

 ## Chapter 6: Working with Key/Value data<a name="Chapter6"></a>
 Spark has its own PairRDDFunctions class containing operations defined on RDDs of tuples.
 The OrderedRDDFunctions